sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > We promote open standards and specifications that are implemented and distributed in OSS as a way to avoid vendor lock-in.

-Interoperability is of utmost importance to the Commission and the Member States.
+Interoperability is of utmost importance to the ESDC and the GC.
 The key to interoperability is the use of well-established standards and specifications.
-To ensure our digital sovereignty and guarantee a level playing-field, for all future IT developments the Commission will promote standards and specifications that are implemented and distributed through open source software, and include this in its corporate governance approach.
+To ensure our digital sovereignty and guarantee a level playing-field, for all future IT developments ESDC will promote standards and specifications that are implemented and distributed through OSS, and include this in its corporate governance approach.

 The principles of this strategy will help us choose strategically between closely competing software solutions.
 They keep our options open.
-They will allow the Commission to choose non-open technologies where there are good reasons to do so, while encouraging us to plan for future open-source alternatives.
+They will allow ESDC to choose non-open technologies where there are good reasons to do so, while encouraging us to plan for future open standards and OSS alternatives.
 They give our developers the flexibility to gain expertise on the diversity of open-source platforms.
-In return, this is how the Commission will learn about innovative new solutions.
+In return, this is how ESDC will learn about innovative new solutions.

-The principles here are consistent with ‘state of the art' policies in the Member States (see section 4.5.
-Theyare aligned with the EIF, in particular underlying principle 4 (reusability) and recommendation 6 (‘Reuse and share solutions, and cooperate in the development of joint solutions when implementing European public services').
+The principles here are consistent with "state of the art" GC policies (see [Building a world class public service](#).
+They are aligned with the [Mandatory Procedures for EA Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), in particular "maximize reuse", "work in the open by default" and "use open standards and open source software first".
-They also uphold the principles of the 2014-2017 open source strategy, concentrating on making them actionable.
+They also uphold the principles of the [ESDC OSS Framework](#), concentrating on making them actionable.

 ## 6. Implementing the Strategy